 Chemical and toxic exposure can disrupt and endanger the lives of individuals who are exposed to hazardous materials in their work environment, homes or public places.
 When a legal action is brought on behalf of people injured by a harmful substance, it is known as a toxic tort.
-Toxic tort can apply to anything from rental property asbestos, which can cause malignant mesothelioma, to illnesses from the use of Roundup, a pesticide that can cause non-Hodgkin’s Lymphoma.
+A tort is a civil wrongdoing that caused harm, and toxic means the harm was created by a toxic substance.
+Toxic torts cover a wide range of injuries, from silica dust exposure at work to lead paint poisoning in older homes.

 Who Can Be Held Liable?